 A writ is to be addressed to the Electoral Commissioner and the Electoral Commissioner is to forward a copy of the writ —

-(a) in the case of a general election for the Council, to the Returning Officer and Deputy Returning Officers for each region;
+(a) in the case of a general election for the Council, to the returning officer and deputy returning officers for each region;

-(b) in the case of any other election in a region, to the Returning Officer and Deputy Returning Officers for the region;
+(b) in the case of any other election in a region, to the returning officer and deputy returning officers for the region;

-(c) in the case of a general election for the Assembly, to the Returning Officer for each district;
+(c) in the case of a general election for the Assembly, to the returning officer for each district;

-(d) in the case of any other election in a district, to the Returning Officer for the district.
+(d) in the case of any other election in a district, to the returning officer for the district.

 [Section 74 inserted by No. 36 of 2000 s.
 14.]